spbroot/sipdoorbell/README.md

   done
   ```

-  _The device name "Doorbell" in the Camera FFmpeg Plugin must match the name on the line "http://localhost:8080/doorbell?Doorbell" (after the "?")_
+  _The device name "Doorbell" in the Camera FFmpeg Plugin must match with variable "doorbell_device_name"_

-  _The device name "Doorbell" in the Camera FFmpeg Plugin must match the name on the line "&& /[Doorbell]/ &&"_
+  _"homebridge_log_path" path to homebridge log file_

-  _This script should answer the call when you press the TALK button, and end the call 15 seconds after disconnecting TALK or closing the application_
+  _This script should answer the call when you press the TALK button, and end the call 5 seconds after disconnecting TALK or closing the application_

 * Making the script /opt/sipdoorbell/monitor.sh executable